A Sweet, Sweet Sound

 Linguists and Bible translators often refer to our mother tongue as the language of the heart.
 Oh, how good to know we serve a God who is not only all-present and all-powerful, but who takes pleasure in communicating with us in our heart language.

-Reflection: Which story or song from your culture do you think Jesus would enjoy hearing in your native tongue?
+Reflect: Which story or song from your culture do you think Jesus would enjoy hearing in your native tongue?

 Prayer Starter: